 Continuous variable - A continuous variable can be any value between its minimum and maximum limits, otherwise it's a discrete variable.
 Examples are temperature, weight, age, and time.
 Continuous variables can include fractions or portions of the value.
 The total number of blue skateboards sold is a discrete variable since we can't sell half a skateboard.

 What types of insights can you find?

 Category outliers (top/bottom)

 Highlights cases where one or two categories have larger values than other categories.

 Change points in a time series

 Highlights when there are significant changes in trends in a time series of data.

-Detects cases where multiple measures show a similar pattern or trend when plotted against a category or value in the dataset.
+Detects cases where multiple measures show a similar pattern or trend when plotted against a category or value in the semantic model.

 Majority (Major factors)

 Finds cases where most of a total value can be attributed to a single factor when broken down by another dimension.

-This insight type uses a clustering model to find outliers in non-time series data.
+This insight type uses a clustering model to find outliers not related to time in series data.
 Outliers detect when there are specific categories with values significantly different than the other categories.

 Overall trends in time series